 - FAQ for Patients on Carrier Screening

-For example, NIPS can detect if the fetus has Trisomy 13, Trisomy 18, or Trisomy 21.
+For example, prenatal cell-free DNA screening can detect if the fetus has Trisomy 13, Trisomy 18, or Trisomy 21.
 This means that the fetus has three copies of that particular numbered chromosome (individuals typically have two copies of each chromosome).
-Other conditions that can be determined through NIPS, depending on the type of screening done, can include Triploidy and 45,X.
+Other conditions that can be determined through prenatal cell-free DNA screening, depending on the type of screening done, can include Triploidy and 45,X.

-Additional Resources to Learn More about Non-Invasive Prenatal Screening
+Additional Resources to Learn More about Prenatal Cell-Free DNA Screening